A James River For All

-The James River has witnessed and facilitated the best and the worst in humanity.
-But since the James River Association’s founding in 1976, we’ve seen the power of positive change that can happen when people come together for a shared vision.
-We’ve seen the James River transform from one of the most polluted rivers in the country to one of its most improved.
-And we’ve seen the James evolve from a dividing line in our communities to a positive force that brings us all together.
+Since JRA’s founding in 1976, we’ve seen the power of positive change when people come together for a shared vision.
+Collectively, we’ve helped the James River transform from one of the most polluted rivers in the country to one of its most improved.
+We’ve also seen the James evolve from a dividing line in our communities to a positive force that brings us together.